tkhamez/eve-srp/README.md

 ### Further Configurations

-Various texts and the logo can be changed via environment variables.
+Various texts and the logo can be changed via environment variables, they are documented in `config/.env.dist`.

 You can add your own JavaScript code to `web/static/custom.js`, for example for analytics software.